faucetsdn/daq/schemas/udmi/docs/gateway.md

 ### state

-Any attach errors, e.g. the gateway can not successfully attach to the target device, should be reported here, and a logentry message used to detail the nature of the problem.
+Any attach errors, e.g. the gateway can not successfully attach to the target device, should be reported in the (gateway state)[../state.tests/gateway.json] and a _logentry_ message used to detail the nature of the problem.
 If the gateway can attach successfully, any other errors, e.g. the inability to communicate with the device over the local network, should be indicated as part of the proxy device status block.

-### logentry
+### telemetry

-Telemety from the gateway would primarily consist of logentry messages, which provide a running comentary about gateway operation.
+Telemety from the gateway would primarily consist of standard _logentry_ messages, which provide a running comentary about gateway operation.
 Specificaly, if there is an error attaching, then there should be appropriate logging to help diagnose the problem.